Why we value children’s participation in the entire worship service beginning with Kindergarten

 Because the pastors value the presence of children in the Worship Gathering, they are diligent to provide preaching notes in advance for the weekly construction of Growing in Worship and onscreen notes for reference during the sermon.
 They are also cognizant of the young listeners in the audience as they lead us expositorally through the text.

 Tips for Success

-Growing in Worship is a tool for our children that works best when we actively guide its use.
-You can help our children with this teaching tool by modeling note taking using a format that works well for you; relate the notes you are taking to their notes to affirm or direct their progress during the service.
+Growing in Worship is a tool for children that works best when parents actively guide its use.
+You can help your children with this teaching tool by modeling note taking using a format that works well for you; relate the notes you are taking to their notes to affirm or direct their progress during the service.
 You are also encouraged to verbally teach in the moment.
 We want all our parents to operate with the freedom to provide supportive instruction in the immediate context of worship.
-Parents (and children), please do so in a volume and tone that respects the atmosphere of worship for others.
-Congregation, please remember our commitment during Parent and Child Dedication to be a part of raising all the children of MacArthur Blvd “in the discipline and instruction of the Lord” (Ephesians 6:4); show grace to those around you training their children to lovingly worship our God through His Word.
+So we encourage your to freely do so in a volume and tone that is effective with your children while accounting for the atmosphere of worship for others.
+Our congregation regularly renews its commitment during Parent and Child Dedication to be a part of raising all the children of MacArthur Blvd “in the discipline and instruction of the Lord” (Ephesians 6:4); they will show grace and support to those around them training their children to lovingly worship our God through His Word.